University of Geneva, Faculty of Law, and Graduate Institute of International and Development Studies, Geneva

-Established in 1820, the University of Geneva Faculty of Law offers a complete curriculum in law including three Bachelor’s of Law programs, five Master’s of Law (LL.M.) programs, three Master’s of Advanced Studies in Law (business law, international humanitarian law and life sciences law), one Certificate in Transnational Law, and a Doctorate in Law (Ph.D.) program based on a five-year curriculum (école doctorale).
+Established in 1820, the University of Geneva Faculty of Law offers a complete curriculum in law including three Bachelor’s of Law programs, five Master’s of Law (LL.M.) programs, three Master’s of Advanced Studies in Law programs (business law, international humanitarian law. and life sciences law), one Certificate in Transnational Law, and a Doctorate in Law (Ph.D.) program based on a five-year curriculum (école doctorale).
 Given Geneva’s unique location as a hub of global decision-making, the University of Geneva Faculty of Law emphasizes courses offered by more than 10 full professors with a focus on international law, European law and comparative law studies.
 Geneva also specializes in banking and financial law, international arbitration and alternative dispute resolution, cultural property law, and humanitarian law.
 The Law Faculty collaborates with various international governmental organizations (UN, WTO, WIPO, WHO) and members of these organizations teach at the Law Faculty on a regular basis.
 It may be possible for visiting students to participate in an internship while in Geneva and take advantage of the Faculty of Law’s cooperation agreements with particular international organizations, though such internships are not eligible for credit.

 The Faculty has a strong international research focus, supported by its membership in the European network Strategic Alliance of Research Faculties of Law (SARFAL), initially launched by Oxford University and Leiden University.
 Each year, it attracts more than 100 students from all over Europe and several dozens from America, Asia and Africa.
 These students attend courses and use research facilities for periods ranging from just a few weeks to two semesters.